-If you're a beginner to photography and intend on being slightly serious about it, you're going to want to pick up a DSLR, not your small point and shoot type.
+If you're a beginner to photography and intend on being even slightly serious about it, you're going to want to pick up a DSLR, not your small point and shoot type.
 I recommend starting with a Canon Rebel.
-I had a Canon Rebel t5i for years before I decided to upgrade and I can fully say that it is a wonderful camera.
+I had a Canon Rebel t5i for years before I decided to upgrade and I can fully say that it is a wonderful camera with various settings that you typically get on your most expensive DSLRs.
+Admittedly, I almost broke down in tears when I sold it to B&H.

 Now that I have my camera, how do I use it?